 The committee evaluates and scores the environmental aspects and impacts using the Evaluation Form.

-The results of the committee's meetings and the Evaluation Form are kept in the office of the EHS/Property Risk Coordinator.
+The committee determines that aspects/impacts with a score of 19 and above will be "significant."
+The results of the committee's meetings and the Evaluation Form are kept in the office of the EH&S/Property Risk Coordinator.

-The committee will report its results to the Vice President of Business and Operations who oversee environmental concerns.
+The committee will report its results to the Vice President of Business and Operations, who oversee environmental concerns.

-The key administrative leadership person will convene the group at least once every year to review the activities, aspects and impacts, and update the list.
+The key administrative leadership person will convene the group at least once every year to review the activities, aspects, and impacts and update the list.